Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The

 This is the case in time-of-flight experiments in which particles are released after suddenly switching off a confining trap.
-It also applies to the quenching of the interparticle interactions, as we will see in Sec.~\ref{sec:Quench-dynamics}.
-For $t\to\infty$, one finds $|\alpha(t,\,t_{0})|$ approaches a constant $|\alpha_{\infty}(t_{0})|$ asymptotically, where
+The same asymptotic behavior of $b(t)$ also applies to quenches of the interparticle interactions, as we will see in Sec.~\ref{sec:Quench-dynamics}.
+For $t\to\infty$, one finds that $|\alpha(t,\,t_{0})|$ approaches a constant $|\alpha_{\infty}(t_{0})|$ asymptotically, where